THE DISH ON DAZZLING DINNERS

 For the “flowers,” use the cucumber balls, dark green caper berries and small grape tomatoes.
 The “flowers” will need a stem.
 Cut a small incision at one end of these flowers and spear them onto narrow strips of carrot, daikon, red or green pepper.
 Make the strips long enough so that the flowers project well above the top of the vase.
 Place 4 – 6 flowers in each vase and flesh out the arrangement with curly lettuce.

 Plating the salad.
-Cover a small round plate with chopped parsley or chives.
 Center one vase with its flowers on the plate.
 Pass alongside a small pitcher of your favorite vinaigrette to pour over it.

 You must use recipes for vegan chocolate because, with the exceptions of cocoa powder and unsweetened chocolate, all chocolate contains milk.
 Recipes for vegan chocolate substitute almond or other plant-derived milk for cow’s milk.